-At this Science Trail Dr. Lorenzo Borghi will demonstrate us how plants see, how they communicate above ground and how he can capture plants vision with his camera.
+At this Science Trail, Dr. Lorenzo Borghi will show participants how plants see, how they communicate above ground, and how he can capture plant vision with his camera.

 Afterwards, Dr. Lorenzo Borghi, Christian Gübeli and Prof. Enrico Martinoia will present the ways plants communicate underground at the Institute of Plant Biology.